owntracks/booklet/docs/guide/broker.md

 What is also likely, or at least possible, is that your home doesn't have a fixed TCP/IP address, but one which changes periodically.
 The OwnTracks apps won't be able to find your home then, will they?
 If you keep "moving" (i.e changing addresses).

-A service which is typically (if maybe incorrectly) called dynamic DNS to the rescue.
-Organizations like FIXME and NoIP FIXME will help you configure a DNS name which always points to your changing address.
+A service which is typically (if maybe incorrectly) called dynamic DNS comes to the rescue.
+These services allow you to configure a DNS name (e.g. `freds-router.example.org`) which points to the changing IP address of your router.

 Once you've completed those steps, configure the OwnTracks apps to use the shiny new DNS name and TCP port number (8883) and you should be all set.